 RLL majors and minors are strongly encouraged to seek out opportunities for "experiential learning."
 Experiential learning consists of outside-the-classroom activities, such as internships, research projects, study abroad programs and service learning courses.
 Learn about senior Mame Salim's experiences with RLL's new experiential learning course.

 Interested in Career Building with Languages?
 Learn about RLL micro-credentials.

 Still not sure what you'd like to do?
 That's okay!
-Contact us for more information about opportunities within RLL and beyond.
+Check out Experiential Learning in the College for more ideas and to find funding.
+You can also contact us for more information about opportunities within RLL and beyond.